 Instead of solving a problem directly, ask teams to brainstorm how to make the problem worse.
 Then flip each "bad" idea into a potential solution.

-LEGO serious play
+LEGO Serious play

 The tactile building process activates different thinking pathways than verbal discussion alone.
-This approach works well for teams that need to surface unspoken assumptions or align on shared goals.
+This works well for teams that need to surface unspoken assumptions or align on shared goals.

 Role reversal exercise